carstenbauer/TrebstRegistry/README.md

 Registrator.register(MyPackage, "<reg_path>")
 ```

 This will register the package in your local version of the registry.
-After `git push`ing the changes to your github fork you can create a PR here (in the actual registry).
+After `git push`ing the changes in `<reg_path>` to your github fork you can create a PR here (in the actual registry).

 That's it!
 After one of the maintainers has reviewed and merged the PR your new package (version) is registered.